boulce/2023_oss_project1/README.md

 JDK 1.8

-In IntelliJ, click the 'Open' button to register the project folder and run it Install necessary packages from build.gradle
+In IntelliJ, click the 'Open' button to register the project folder and run it.
+Install necessary packages from build.gradle.
-In the IntelliJ top menu -> Run -> Click 'Run FileManager.java' Alternatively, in the gradle menu, double-click on filemanager - shadow - shadowJar to build You should see the filemanager-1.1-all.jar in the 2023_oss_project1\file-manager\build\libs directory.
+In the IntelliJ top menu -> Run -> Click 'Run FileManager.java'.
+Alternatively, in the gradle menu, double-click on filemanager - shadow - shadowJar to build.
+You should see the filemanager-1.1-all.jar in the 2023_oss_project1\file-manager\build\libs directory.
 You can run this.

 -----------------------------------------------------------------------------------------
 License